gaeduron/Malloc/README.md

 That way we will know when we hit the end of a bin when searching for memory.

 When coalescing our chunks, if we can get a chunk with the flag F and L set as `True`.
-This mean this bin is free and we can use `munmap()` on it to give it back to the system.
+This mean this bin is free and we can use `munmap()` to give it back to the system.

 ### Zone